plewis/galax/README.md

 assuming that a non-informative prior was used.
 It also partitions the total information among clades.

-Note that the behavior of this program may continue to change until version 1.0 is officially released.

 Galax was written to accompany the following paper:

 Lewis, PO, MH Chen, L Kuo, LA Lewis, K Fucikova, S Neupane, YB Wang, D Shi.
 Estimating Bayesian phylogenetic information content.
 Systematic Biology manuscript USYB-2014-293 currently under review.

+Note that the behavior of version 1.0 of this program may continue to change until the paper above is published.